rikardvinge/explainpolysvm/README.rst

     pip install ./expsvm

-For developers it is recommended to install the module in edit mode including the "dev" extras to get the correct version of pytest.
+To contribute to the development, it is recommended to install the module in edit mode including the "dev" extras to get the correct version of pytest.

 .. code-block::